GSA/digitalgov.gov/content/posts/2016/07/2016-07-19-unlocking-the-promise-of-broadband-for-all-americans.md

 slug: unlocking-the-promise-of-broadband-for-all-americans
 date: 2016-07-19 2:30:50 -0400
 title: Unlocking the Promise of Broadband for All Americans
-summary: 'Summary: The Administration announces new wireless research efforts that will improve testing and research of advanced wireless technologies.
-Benjamin Franklin.
-Thomas Edison.
-George Washington Carver.
-Samuel Morse.
-America is a nation of inventors, and invention has spurred American growth since its inception, to the benefit of all Americans. [youtube=http://www.youtube.com/watch?v=LkEG8KLvaAc&w=600] That same spirit of invention continues today,'
+summary: 'The Administration announces new wireless research efforts that will improve testing and research of advanced wireless technologies.'
 authors:
   - r-david-edelman
   - jason-furman